 Please consult the program web pages for an overview of the program as well as detailed information about the degree requirements and application process.

 I encourage you to communicate directly with the graduate coordinator (email@example.com) about program and application matters.
 In reviewing applications, I am most interested in working with students who have strong academic backgrounds and interests in demographic, racial, spatial, and environmental dimensions of inequality and human settlement patterns.
 My research program is largely based in the United States, although current collaborative projects are situated in Malawi and in Peru.
 Examples of the research pursued by students that I have worked with and am currently working with include:

 - the distribution of destination development in the rural United States and its relationship to social inequality,

-- the role of local context in shaping national-level policies related to the expansion of railroads in late 19th-century North Dakota, and
+- the role of local context in shaping national-level policies related to the expansion of railroads in late 19th-century North Dakota,

-When contacting me, please include the following in your email or letter:
+When contacting me, please include the following:

-- A detailed statement (2 to 3 paragraphs) of your research and professional interests, your research experience, and why you want to attend graduate school
+- A detailed statement (2 to 3 paragraphs) of your research and professional interests, your research experience, and why you want to attend graduate school,

 - the names and institutions of 2-3 people you will ask for letters of recommendation, and